-- Slightly averted with the Saucepan Man, his land moves on while he's visitng the Faraway Tree, but he's more than content to move in with Mr. Whatizname.
+- Slightly averted with the Saucepan Man; his land moves on while he's visiting the Faraway Tree, but he's more than content to move in with Mr. Watizname.

 - Sticky Fingers: Dick, in the Land of Goodies gets into trouble for stealing and eating someone's door knocker.